 USS AARON WARD DD-483 Ship History

-Dictionary of American Naval Fighting Ships (Published 1991)
+Dictionary of American Naval Fighting Ships, June 2022

-The second Aaron Ward (DD-483) was laid down on 11 February 1941 at Kearny, N.J., by the Federal Shipbuilding and Drydock Co.; launched on 22 November 1941; sponsored by Miss Hilda Ward, daughter of the late Rear Admiral Ward; and commissioned on 4 March 1942, Comdr.
+The second Aaron Ward (DD-183) was laid down on 11 February 1941 at Kearny, N.J., by the Federal Shipbuilding and Drydock Co.; launched on 22 November 1941; sponsored by Miss Hilda Ward, daughter of the late Rear Adm.
+Ward; and commissioned on 4 March 1942, Cmdr.
 Orville F. Gregor in command.

-Following her shakedown out of Casco Bay, Maine, and post-shakedown availability at the New York Navy Yard, Aaron Ward sailed for the Pacific on 20 May 1942 and proceeded via the Panama Canal to San Diego.
-A short time later, as the Battle of Midway was developing off to the westward, the destroyer operated in the screen of Vice Admiral William S. Pye’s Task Force (TF) 1, built around seven battleships and the aircraft escort vessel Long Island (AVG-l) as it steamed out into the Pacific Ocean–eventually reaching a point some 1,200 miles west of San Francisco and equally northeast of Hawaii–to “support the current operations against the enemy.”
+Following her shakedown out of Casco Bay, Maine, and post-shakedown availability at the New York Navy Yard, Brooklyn, N.Y., Aaron Ward sailed for the Pacific on 20 May 1942 and proceeded via the Panama Canal to San Diego, Calif.
+A short time later, as the Battle of Midway was developing off to the westward, the destroyer operated in the screen of Vice Adm.
+William S. Pye’s Task Force (TF) 1, built around seven battleships and the aircraft escort vessel Long Island (AVG-1) as it steamed out into the Pacific Ocean, eventually reaching a point some 1,200 miles west of San Francisco and equally northeast of Hawaii, to “support the current operations against the enemy.”
 With the detachment of Long Island from the task force on 17 June, Aaron Ward screened her on her voyage back to San Diego.

-After local operations off the west coast, Aaron Ward sailed, for Hawaii on 30 June 1942 and proceeded thence to the Tonga Islands with TF 18.
-Assigned to escort duties soon thereafter, she convoyed the fleet oiler Cimarron (AO-22) to Noumea.
+After local operations off the west coast, Aaron Ward sailed for Hawaii on 30 June 1942 and proceeded thence to the Tonga Islands with TF 18.
+Assigned to escort duties soon thereafter, she convoyed the fleet oiler Cimarron (AO-22) to Noumea, New Caledonia.
 During the course of the voyage she made two sound contacts, one on 5 August and the other the following day, which she developed and attacked with depth charges.
 Although she claimed a probable sinking in each case, neither “kill” was borne out in postwar accounting.
-Subsequently assigned to screening duties with forces seeking to cover and resupply Guadalcanal, Aaron Ward saw the carrier Wasp (CV-7) torpedoed by I-19 on 15 September 1942.
+Subsequently assigned to screening duties with forces seeking to cover and resupply Guadalcanal, Aaron Ward saw the carrier Wasp (CV-7) torpedoed by 1-19 on 15 September 1942.

-The action over, the destroyer stood into Lunga Roads at 0800 and embarked Martin Clemens, the former British consular representative on Guadalcanal, Maj.
+The action over, the destroyer stood into Lunga Roads at 0800 and embarked Martin Clemens, the former British consular representative on Guadalcanal then serving as a “coastwatcher,” Maj.
 C.M.
-Nees, USMC, and Corporal R. M. Howard, USMC, a photographer, and got underway soon thereafter, reaching her target area within 40 minutes.
+Nees, USMC, and Cpl.
+R. M. Howard, USMC, a photographer, and got underway soon thereafter, reaching her target area within 40 minutes.
 For three hours, Aaron Ward shelled Japanese shore positions, her targets ranging from a gun emplacement to ammunition dumps; fires, smoke, and explosions marked her visit as she quit the area.
 Reaching Lunga Roads at 1216, she disembarked her passengers and after going on alert for a Japanese air raid that failed to materialize, cleared Lengo Channel and rejoined her task force.

-Three days later, while again performing screening operations, Aaron Ward saw the heavy cruiser Chester (CA-27) take a torpedo hit on 20 October.
-The destroyer went to the aid of the stricken cruiser and dropped a full depth charge pattern on Chester’s assailant (I-176), but came up empty-handed.
+Three days later, while again performing screening operations, Aaron Ward saw the heavy cruiser Chester (CA-27) take a torpedo on 20 October 1942.
+The destroyer went to the aid of the stricken cruiser and dropped a full depth charge pattern on Chester’s assailant, I-176, but came up empty-handed.
 She then escorted the damaged ship to Espiritu Santo.

-Ten days after her abortive hunt for I-176, Aaron Ward carried out another bombardment of Japanese positions on Guadalcanal, this time in company with the light cruiser Atlanta (CL-51), the flagship of Rear Admiral Norman Scott (Commander, Task Group (TG) 64.4), and the destroyers Benham (DD-397), Fletcher (DD-445) and Lardner (DD-487).
-Arriving off Lunga Point at 0520 on 30 October, the task group stood in, and Atlanta embarked a liaison officer from Major General Alexander A. Vandegrift, Commander of the 1st Marine Division, 20 minutes later.
+Ten days after her abortive hunt for I-176, Aaron Ward carried out another bombardment of Japanese positions on Guadalcanal, this time in company with the light cruiser Atlanta (CL-51), the flagship of Rear Adm.
+Norman Scott (Commander, Task Group (TG) 64.4), and the destroyers Benham (DD-397), Fletcher (DD-445) and Lardner (DD-487).
+Arriving off Lunga Point at 0520 on 30 October 1942, the task group stood in, and Atlanta embarked a liaison officer from Maj.
+Gen. Alexander A. Vandegrift, Commander of the First Marine Division, 20 minutes later.

-At 1830 on 12 November, Aaron Ward retired with her task force in an eastward direction.
-Still later, the force — five cruisers and eight destroyers – under Rear Admiral Daniel J. Callaghan, reversed course and stood back through Lengo Channel.
-About 0130 on 13 November, the American ships which possessed radar picked up numerous contacts on their screens – the “Volunteer Attack Force” under Rear Admiral Hiroaki Abe, which consisted of two battleships, a light cruiser, and 14 destroyers.
+At 1830 on 12 November 1942, Aaron Ward retired with her task force in an eastward direction.
+Still later, the force — five cruisers and eight destroyers, under Rear Adm.
+Daniel J. Callaghan — reversed course and stood back through Lengo Channel.
+About 0130 on 13 November, the American ships which possessed radar picked up numerous contacts on their screens, the “Volunteer Attack Force” under Rear Adm.
+Abe Hiroaki, which consisted of two battleships, a light cruiser, and 14 destroyers.

 Aaron Ward, leading the four destroyers bringing up the rear of Callaghan’s column, ranged in on the Japanese ships with her FD radar at 0145, opening fire soon thereafter on a target she took to be a battleship.
 A short time later, after the ship had fired approximately 10 salvoes, she saw that the cruisers ahead of her had apparently changed course; stopping and backing both engines at 0155, Aaron Ward observed two torpedoes pass beneath her.

-Aaron Ward, perhaps prompted to do so with more urgency due to Hiei’s proximity, got underway at 0618, and two minutes later greeted Bobolink (ATO-131), which had arrived to take the destroyer in tow.
-Before the towline could be rigged, though, Hiei spotted Aaron Ward and opened fire with her heavy guns.
+Aaron Ward, perhaps prompted to do so with more urgency due to Hiei’s proximity, got underway at 0618, and two minutes later greeted the old tug (ex-minesweeper) Bobolink (ATO-131), which had arrived to take the destroyer in tow.
+Before the line could be rigged, though, Hiei spotted Aaron Ward and opened fire with her heavy guns.
 Four two-gun salvoes thundered from the battleship, the third of which straddled the crippled destroyer.
 Fortunately, planes sent from Henderson Field began working over Hiei and distracted her attention in the nick of time.

-Despite the best efforts of her determined crew, and the assistance of Ortolan (ASR-5) and Vireo (ATO-144), however, the destroyer settled lower in the water.
-When it became evident that the battle to save Aaron Ward was being lost.
-Ortolan and Vireo attempted to beach her on a shoal near Tinete Point.
+Despite the best efforts of her determined crew, and the assistance of the submarine rescue vessel Ortolan (ASR-5) and tug Vireo (ATO-144), however, the destroyer settled lower in the water.
+When it became evident that the battle to save Aaron Ward was being lost, Ortolan and Vireo attempted to beach her on a shoal near Tinete Point.
 At 2135, however, Aaron Ward sank, stern-first, in 40 fathoms of water, only 600 yards from shoal water.